Marilyn Monroe's Autopsy Blasted as 'Botched' by Coroner-to-the Stars — As Horrific New Theories About Blonde Bombshell's Death Are Revealed

 Emerging details on the examination of Marilyn Monroe's body could offer the grisly truth behind the actress's final moments.

-Dr. Thomas Noguchi's new biography, written by Anne Soon Choi, suggests Monroe may not have died from a "barbituates overdose" as famously reported – especially after unfinished toxicology reports left the Hollywood chief coroner "haunted for decades", RadarOnline.com can reveal.
+Author Anne Soon Choi's new biography, L.A.
+Coroner: Thomas Noguchi and Death in Hollywood, suggests Monroe may not have died from a "barbituates overdose" as famously reported – especially after unfinished toxicology reports left the Hollywood chief coroner "haunted for decades", RadarOnline.com can reveal.

 There has always been widespread speculation surrounding Monroe’s 1962 death, with many considering she was murdered either by political figures or individuals from her personal life.